-Articulate the main arguments used for and against greater U.S. involvement in the European war.
+Evaluate the competing arguments regarding increased U.S. involvement in the European war.

-Identify the major events of the European war in 1941, and how they shaped the debate over U.S. intervention.
+Examine the major events of the European war in 1941 and how they shaped the debate over U.S. intervention.

-List the Roosevelt administration's major foreign policy initiatives regarding the war in Europe, and explain the significance of each.
+Evaluate the Roosevelt administration's major foreign policy initiatives regarding the war in Europe.

-Assess the strengths and weaknesses of the "internationalist" and "isolationist" positions, and advance an argument as to which was the better approach.
+Assess the strengths and weaknesses of the "internationalist" and "isolationist" positions.